QUBIP/pq-qubip-pki/README.md

-# Certificate Policy for Internal PKI
+# Web Interface for QUBIP PKI

 ## 1. Introduction
 This document defines the policies and procedures for the issuance, management, and revocation of certificates within the internal Public Key Infrastructure (PKI) used for QUBIP.
 The PKI consists of a **Root Certificate Authority (Root CA)**, two **Intermediate Certificate Authorities (Intermediate CAs)**, and End-Entity certificates for users, servers, and services.